Generalised central limit theorems for growth rate distribution of complex systems: Appendix A: Random multiplicative processes

 where $\omega(r)$ denotes the probability density of $r$.
-Assuming existence of a statistically steady state we have the following exponential distribution.
+Assuming the existence of a statistically steady state, we have the following exponential distribution:

-In the situation, $<r>=<\log(g)><0$, which is equivalent to the condition of existence of steady state for random multiplicative process \cite{R:31}, Eq. (\ref{Eq:aa10}) is shown to be equivalent to the power law, Eq. (\ref{Eq:aa5}), with its exponent given as
+In the situation, $\langle r\rangle =\langle \log(g)\rangle <0$, which is equivalent to the condition of the existence of a steady state for a random multiplicative process \cite{R:31}, Eq. (\ref{Eq:aa10}) is shown to be equivalent to the power law of Eq. (\ref{Eq:aa5}), with its exponent given as

 This value is derived from the exact relation, Eq. (\ref{Eq:c3}).
-By expanding the left hand side of the equation, $<g(t)^\alpha>=1$, in terms $\alpha$ as follows, and by equating the second and third terms in right hand side as an approximation.
+Expanding the left-hand side of the equation, $\langle g(t)^\alpha\rangle =1$, in terms $\alpha$ and equating the second and third terms on the right-hand side as an approximation lead to

-The key equation for determining the value of exponent, Eq. (\ref{Eq:c3}), can be derived roughly by the following way.
-Neglecting the additive term in the right hand side of Eq. (\ref{Eq:aa7}) and taking an average over realizations after taking the $s$-th power of both sides, we have the following relation.
+The key equation for determining the value of the exponent, Eq. (\ref{Eq:c3}), can be derived roughly in the following way.
+Neglecting the additive term on the right-hand side of Eq. (\ref{Eq:aa7}) and taking an average over realisations after taking the $s$th power of both sides, we have the following relation: